determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/deepspeed/autotuning.rst

 Reporting results back to the Determined master requires both the ``dsat.dsat_reporting_context`` context manager and ``DetCallback``.

-Furthermore, since ``dsat`` performs a search over different batch sizes and HuggingFace expects parameters to be specified as command-line arguments, an additional helper function, :func:`~determined.pytorch.dsat.get_hf_args_with_overwrites`, is needed to create consistent HuggingFace arguments.
+Furthermore, since ``dsat`` performs a search over different batch sizes and Hugging Face expects parameters to be specified as command-line arguments, an additional helper function, :func:`~determined.pytorch.dsat.get_hf_args_with_overwrites`, is needed to create consistent Hugging Face arguments.

-Here is an example code snippet from a HuggingFace Trainer script that contains key pieces of relevant code:
+Here is an example code snippet from a Hugging Face Trainer script that contains key pieces of relevant code:

 .. code:: python